 Moved to Ham from the Wirral in 1964 and lives overlooking the Lands.
 He calls them his back garden.
 He has seen Ham Lands transformed since he moved here, from fly-tipping of builders rubbish to beautiful heaven for humans and wildlife.

 He is not a botanist, but the Lands flora inspired Geoff to learn about and appreciate them, and to bring them to the attention of residents and wider.
 For over 40 years, he has given talks on the Lands to local societies and led wildflower and apples walks.
 This led to his becoming a judge, Trustee, and later Chairman, of London in Bloom and a committee member of Britain in Bloom.
 The Bloom experience has made him aware of the need to protect our natural green spaces especially in urban areas as 97% of Britain's original wildflower meadows have now gone.
-The Ham Lands need active protection and preservation.
+Ham Lands need active protection and preservation.

-And thanks to Geoff’s very popular guided wildflower and apples walk, it inspired us to involve other local naturalists and offer more walks.
-Please carry on reading to learn more about them.
+And thanks to Geoff for his very popular guided wildflower and apples walks.
+These inspired us to involve other local naturalists and offer more walks.

-Have lived in the Thames Valley most of his life and have walked on the Ham Lands for 55years !!
+Paul has lived in the Thames Valley most of his life and has walked on Ham Lands for 55 years!

 It was his father started his interest in the Natural World.
 He became keen on botany during his work as a GP.
 That other outdoor interests (hiking, general natural history, several kinds of sport).

 Nature became his refuge.
 To pursue these aims, he has traveled extensively both locally in Surrey, through most of Britain, and worldwide.

-He is an active member of many Botanical and other Wildlife societies etc. both local and national.
+He is an active member of many botanical and wildlife societies, both local and national.

 Paul believes strongly that we must make every effort to preserve Ham Lands as a Nature Reserve, now that so much of wildlife are threatened elsewhere.

-She have lived at Ham for over 50 years and always enjoy the Ham Lands as a tranquil, attractive wild area and valued the rich biodiversity it supports.
+Diana has lived at Ham for over 50 years and always enjoyed Ham Lands as a tranquil, attractive wild area and valued the rich biodiversity it supports.
 Over the years she has seen many changes as the Lands have matured.